robu/js-v2/example/webpack/README.md

-# Get going with webpack
+# Webpack

+This folder contains an example of how we can use webpack to bundle our code.

 ### Prerequisite